Autism

 Description

-- Develop and publish an autism strategy by April 1st, 2010, outlining how services for adults with ASC will be improved.
-This strategy must be reviewed and revised as needed, with consultation from relevant stakeholders.
+- Prepare and publish an autism strategy by April 1st, 2010, outlining how to improve services for adults with ASC.

 Government Spending

-The Act states that any expenditure incurred by the Secretary of State under the Act, and any increase in sums payable under other Acts attributable to this Act, will be paid from public funds.
-No specific figures were included in the act itself.
+The Act states that all expenditure incurred by the Secretary of State in implementing the Act, and any increase in sums payable under other Acts as a result of this Act, will be met from money provided by Parliament.
+No specific figures are given.

 Groups Affected

-- Adults with autism spectrum conditions (ASC) in England: The Act aims to improve services and support for this population.
+- Adults with Autism Spectrum Conditions (ASC): The Act aims to improve services and support available to them.

 Powered by nyModel